-Deborah Renner focuses her practice on complex commercial litigation, including the defense of consumer fraud and securities class actions.
-Deborah leads BakerHostetler’s class action practice in New York and is co-editor of BakerHostetler’s Class Action Lawsuit Defense blog.
+Deborah Renner focuses her practice on complex commercial litigation, including the defense of consumer fraud, data breach and securities class actions.
+Deborah leads BakerHostetler’s class action practice in New York and is a founder and former editor of BakerHostetler’s Class Action Lawsuit Defense blog.
 She also serves as the Pro Bono Coordinator for the New York office.

 Deborah has successfully defended numerous companies in nationwide, multidistrict and state class actions alleging, among other things, common law fraud, negligence, breach of contract, securities claims, data breach, products liability, violations of consumer protection statutes, antitrust violations, RICO and ERISA.
 She has defeated class certification in courts around the country and has won the dismissal of class claims at the outset of numerous actions.
 Just before joining BakerHostetler in 2009, she won the complete dismissal of a securities fraud class action alleging violations of Sections 10(b) and 20(a) of the Securities and Exchange Act of 1934.
 Medis Investor Group v.
 Medis Technologies, Ltd., 586 F.Supp.2d 136 (S.D.N.Y.
 2008), aff’d, 2009 WL 2171277 (2d Cir.
 July 21, 2009).